Table of Contents

 Food Allergy

-When your pup takes any of these products, they can cause the immune system to release antibodies which can lead to diarrhea and throwing up.
+When your pup takes any of these products, they can cause the immune system to release antibodies, which can lead to diarrhea and vomiting.

 Diet Change